 Labelling and marking on packages and products are also subject to Australian regulations.

 If you're importing small quantities the supplier may be able to arrange courier or postal delivery.
-If you're importing pallet or container loads, Customs Brokers can assist with import duty rates, tariff concessions, quarantine requirements and an estimate of unloading costs.
+If you're importing pallet or container loads, research Incoterms to understand the division of tasks, costs and risks between the overseas seller and you (the buyer).
+Customs Brokers can also assist with import duty rates, tariff concessions, quarantine requirements and an estimate of unloading costs.
 The Custom Brokers and Forwarders Council of Australia has a directory of customs brokers.

 Contact the international division of your bank